 “Remember what they looked like when they were in bloom?
 Like big, pink cotton candy trees.”

-Jason hazily recollected the grove of cherry trees.
-“Christine’s parents talk about how they used to pick plums, prunes, apricots, walnuts around here every summer when they were kids.
+Jason hazily recollected the grove of cherry trees from the time when he first became aware of the world around him.
+“Christine’s parents talk about how they used to pick plums, prunes, apricots, walnuts all over the valley every summer when they were kids.
 Some of her family used to work at Del Monte.”

 “Sure seems like it,” Jason said as he thought back some more.
 “I remember when I was little and we’d drive by an orchard, and I’d always look down the rows of fruit trees, one after another, sometimes I’d count them,” he recalled as he got caught up in the same nostalgia.
 “Doesn’t seem to be hardly any of them left anymore.”